A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Related Work

 \section{Related Work}

 Webpage tasks have been studied with text only HTML for web element classification, HTML description generation, and web navigation.~\citet{htmlllm} proposed finetuning Large Language Models for these tasks.
-Reinforcement Learning methods have also trained agents to perform commands in handcrafted web environments~\citep{navigateweb,wge,domqnet}.
+Reinforcement Learning methods have also trained agents to perform language commands in handcrafted web environments~\citep{navigateweb,wge,domqnet}.

-Wikipedia has also been used to develop downstream tasks. \Eg, WIT~\citep{wit} released image-caption pairs from Wikipedia, in addition to some contextual section text.
+Wikipedia has previously been used to develop downstream tasks.
+For example, WIT~\citep{wit} released image-caption pairs from Wikipedia, in addition to some contextual section text.
 While WIT does not contain all of the page content,~\citet{contextualcap} studied contextual image captioning with the available annotations.
 This is a webpage task and not strictly an image-text problem, as additional section text is included to aid in Wikipedia image captioning, where captions often contain finer-grained, knowledge based information.
+AToMiC also studied ways to improve multimodal retrieval with Wikipedia by defining more realistic evaluation sets~\cite{yang2023atomic}.

 ~\citet{cm3} proposed CM3, a Transformer with a causally masked pretraining objective.
-CM3 relied on pretraining data from the web containing the images and HTML of a webpage.
-However, this dataset was not open sourced.
+While CM3 relied on pretraining data from the web containing the images and HTML of a webpage, this dataset was not open sourced.
 Their results illustrated that rich HTML data could be used to learn representations for tasks such as image generation, image in-filling, and entity disambiguation and linking.
 This demonstrates that webpage data can generalize to non-webpage tasks, but leaves webpage specific problems unexplored.

-To the best of our knowledge there is no publicly available multimodal webpage data that captures all webpage content (\ie, all text and images present, along with structural information relating them).
+To our knowledge there is no open source multimodal webpage data that captures all modalities.
+C4 was recently extended to a multimodal version, MMC4~\cite{zhu2023multimodal}.
+However, MMC4 does not retain structure, and instead uses CLIP scores to noisily match images to chunks of text that it could be aligned with.
+MMC4 has not yet been used for pretraining or downstream applications.
 In mobile apps, the closest domain to webpages, there are two open source datasets that contain all modalities (text, image, and structure): Rico~\cite{rico} and MoTIF~\cite{burns2022motifvln}.